 Gorée Island

 Gorée Island is a small island located off the coast of Dakar.
-It holds immense historical significance as a former hub of the transatlantic slave trade.
-The island's picturesque beauty contrasts sharply with its dark history, and the architecture of Gorée Island reflects its colonial past, with colorful houses lining narrow cobblestone streets.
+As one of Senegal’s most touristy places, it holds immense historical significance, being a former hub of the transatlantic slave trade.
+The island's picturesque beauty contrasts sharply with its dark history, and the architecture of Gorée Island reflects its colonial past, with colourful houses lining narrow cobblestone streets.

 One of the most notable sites on Gorée Island is the House of Slaves (Maison des Esclaves), a UNESCO World Heritage Site.
 This museum details the brutal conditions endured by enslaved Africans before their forced departure from the island.